MisanthropicBit/bibpy/TUTORIAL.md

 <a name="basic_usage"></a>
 ## Manipulating reference data

-`bibpy` has been designed to be pythonic so most manipulation of reference data should come naturally.
-For the remaining of this section, we assume that we have loaded the following data into the variable `entries`:
+`bibpy` has been designed for ease of use so most manipulation of reference data should come relatively easy.
+For this section, we assume that we have loaded the following data into the variable `entries`:

 ```
 @article{key1,